April 21, 2026

 The truth is, almost nine in ten shoppers never return after a bad experience.
 Each small friction point, like a broken element, a confusing layout, or a second too long to load, chips away at trust and revenue.

-Modern CRO focuses on understanding real user behavior instead of relying on surface-level experiments.
-It combines analytics and UX insights to reveal what users experience, identify what slows them down, and guide precise, measurable improvements.
+Modern conversion rate optimization focuses on understanding real user behavior instead of relying on surface-level experiments.
+It combines conversion rates analytics and UX insights to reveal what users experience, identify what slows them down, and guide precise, measurable improvements.
 Every change is based on proof, rather than assumptions.

 CRO explained: How conversion optimization goes beyond button tests